nerdeveloper/game_of_thrones-names/README.md

 ### Run

-If you don't want to to install this repo but would love to what it can do [Run on RunKit](https://npm.runkit.com/game_of_thrones-names)
+If you don't want to install this repo but would love to see what it can do [Run on RunKit](https://npm.runkit.com/game_of_thrones-names)

-## Make me feel :heart: loved and appreciated
+## Make me feel :heart: and appreciated

 You can :star: the repo | Tell your friends about it | Fork it and make Pull Request.